 For a quick trip outside of the country, you can take a stroll over to Broadgate Tower on Primrose Street.
 The fourth highest building in London, it was used as a Shanghai tower block in Skyfall.
 But the award for most diverse filming location has to go to Somerset House.
 This building has the honour of representing two countries in two Bond movies.
 It was the London War Office in Tomorrow Never Dies, and a St. Petersburg courtyard in Goldeneye.

 London is full of espionage secrets.
 Of buildings and locations that have shaped and propelled this beloved character and his adventures.
-With the James Bond London Locations Walking Tour, you can uncover all of these mysteries, and enjoy a fun day out too!
+With the Walking Tour to James Bond London Locations (unofficial), you can uncover all of these mysteries, and enjoy a fun day out too!